 Students must provide proof of immunizations and health clearances as stated in program prerequisites.
-Not all ROP programs require immunizations for admissions (see ADULT PROGRAMS).
+Not all Butte County ROP programs require immunizations for admissions; see specific Program Information Sheet for details.
 Students interested in getting more information about immunizations should contact their local or state public health department or consult with their health care provider.